yii2tech/illuminate/docs/start-installation.md

 Yii application will run inside Laravel one as a middleware.
 [[\Yii2tech\Illuminate\Http\YiiApplicationMiddleware]] will serve as such middleware.
-You should add it to your Laravel HTTP kernel class, for example:
+You should can it to your Laravel HTTP kernel class, for example:

 ```php
 <?php